This blog was originally posted on March 20, 2020 and was updated on June 17, 2020.

 Dealing with debt can be a stressful experience.
-Coupling that with the coronavirus pandemic may make it even harder to address.
 As you plan for the potential economic impact of coronavirus, there are a number of steps that you can take to help manage debt in these difficult times.

 Has a debt collector contacted you?

 If you currently have a debt in collections, you can work with collectors to identify a realistic repayment plan.
 We have a number of resources for contacting and negotiating with debt collection companies.

 Know your rights.
 The Fair Debt Collection Practices Act (FDCPA) says that a debt collector is not allowed to use unfair practices in trying to collect a debt.

 If you believe you do not owe the debt or that it's not even your debt, you may dispute all or part of the debt by calling or writing.
 If you send a written request, the debt collector must stop collection on any amount you dispute until the debt collector sends you information that shows you owe the debt.

 Under other legal requirements, you generally cannot have your Social Security or VA benefits, as well as some other benefits, garnished by a lender or a debt collector.

 Wondering how to respond to a debt collector?

 Our sample letters* can help if you:

 * These letters are not legal advice.
 You'll also want to keep copies of any letters you send.